 Table Of Contents

 Why We Stretch & Benefits Of Stretching

-What is truly intriguing about the topic is that the reason behind the obsession with flexibility and whether it has any actual health benefits for our bodies beyond all the likes on Instagram is still shrouded in mystery.
+What is truly intriguing about the topic is that the reason behind our obsession with flexibility and whether it has any actual health benefits for our bodies (beyond all the likes on Instagram, of course) is still shrouded in mystery.

 That is because: